mattstonge/PTD_Montreal2020/SQL-Server-RHEL/LABONE.md

 NODE3 - UNUSED

-### Please Note
-IF YOU ARE ATTENDING A HOSTED WORKSHOP - the RHPDS provisioning has been done for you...
-Please make note of your systems and login credentials and move on to the Install section...

-However, if you have no access to RHPDS or the workshop environment, you may install Red Hat Enterprise Linux on your own machine, go to https://access.redhat.com/products/red-hat-enterprise-linux/evaluation.
-You can also create RHEL virtual machines in Azure.
-See Create and Manage Linux VMs with the Azure CLI, and use --image RHEL in the call to az vm create.

 ### Accessing the Lab Environment
 Review your environment information.
 You will need to SSH from your laptop to the WORKSTATION then to NODE1 so we can begin work. (you'll be promted for the password)